 A temple stay is a unique cultural program that gives participants the opportunity to experience the life of Buddhist practitioners at traditional temples.
 You can search for your true self and become one with nature, clearing your mind through meditation, prayer, and various activities.
 Korean Buddhism is a way of mind that helps rejuvenate the soul and body.

 Programs are currently offered at more than 50 different Buddhist temples in various parts of Korea.
 Each temple has its own program and activities based on its location and particular spiritual focuses.
 You will follow a structured schedule as you learn the prayers, eat vegan food, and attend the morning and evening ceremonies.
-Religious or not, everyone is welcome to stay for as little as one day to a whole week.
+Religious or not, everyone is welcome to stay for as short as a day to a whole week.

 ‘Yebul’ is the most important event in the daily routine of Korean temples, with people paying their respects to the Buddha enshrined in the Dharma hall three times a day.
 The teachings are repeated before dawn, at 10:00 in the morning, and in the evening.
 It is the main ceremony that regulates the day so it is attended by everyone in the temple compound.

-The Heart Sutra and Buddhist chant are read aloud, 108 prostrations to the Buddha are executed, and the Dharma drum, Buddhist bell, wooden fish drum and cloud-shaped gong are stricken in order.
+The Heart Sutra and Buddhist chant are read aloud, 108 prostrations to the Buddha are executed, and the Dharma drum, Buddhist bell, wooden fish drum, and cloud-shaped gong are stricken in order.
 The prostrations symbolize a fresh start, ridding you of greed, anger, and ignorance as you learn the precise etiquette and actions for bowing.

 Zen is known as ‘seon’ in Korean.
 Chamseon is a form of meditation that allows people to reflect on themselves.
 There are two forms of meditation that you can choose from, which are ‘jwaseon (seated meditation)’ and ‘haengseon (walking meditation).’
 Monks will instruct you on the proper posture.